MEPPA

 USAID’s program under MEPPA is called the People-to-People Partnership for Peace Fund.
 The Fund launched with an initial call for proposals (Annual Program Statement, or APS) with $15 million, which is the largest single investment in Israeli-Palestinian people-to-people work in history.
 USAID says that it aims to “foster a grassroots effort to affect policy change” while “strengthening engagement between Palestinians and Israelis.”
 The initial USAID call envisions an expanded definition of people-to-people peacebuilding, both within and between each society, with a goal of advancing “a just resolution to the conflict.”

 ALLMEP is working closely with its members to help them prepare to scale up, including through trainings, capacity-building programs, and project development workshops.
-To ensure that stakeholders have key information about USAID’s program, ALLMEP is also hosting a living information hub here.

 The Joint Investment for Peace Initiative